nguyennguyen0110/ocr-api/README.md

 ## License
 This is just a personal project for practice coding.
-It uses MMOCR and Tesseract for OCR task, so it follow the license of these libraries.
+It uses Tesseract for OCR task, so it follow the license of Tesseract.

 ## Project status
-- Developing
+- Finished
 - Current host: local